lyef/lyef-react-cli/README.md

 # Lyef React Cli [![NPM version](https://badge-me.herokuapp.com/api/npm/lyef-react-cli.png)](http://badges.enytc.com/for/npm/lyef-react-cli)

 > A terminal CLI to create isolated and decoupled react componentes with es6.
-To understand more about the structure and philosophy, please take a look at the [generated structure here](https://github.com/lyef/lyef-react-component/).
+To understand more about the structure and philosophy, please take a look to the [generated structure here](https://github.com/lyef/lyef-react-component/).

 ## Getting Started